JL5173/MIT-Chatbox/ReadMe.md

 * execute.py: It can help you test this package in the python terminal without deploying it to the Telegram or Wechat.
 * main.py: It's the main file in our project, and it introducts how you can deploy this program into the Telegram API
 * spell_correct.py: It is a python file that can correct your wrong spelled words because of mistakes.
 You can test that separately.

+## To be Continued:
+* Right now, we are handling how it can translate the descriptions of movies or music from ENG to CHI.
+Now the Bleu for translation from ENG to CHI can achieve 68.09, we will improve that by adding ATTENTION schema into the original Encoder-Decoder model.